-The Global Health, Empowerment, and Rights Act (Global HER Act) would repeal the Global Gag Rule and prevent a future president from unilaterally reinstating it.
+The Global Health, Empowerment, and Rights Act (Global HER Act) would prevent a future president from unilaterally imposing the Global Gag Rule.

 Why Do We Need It?

 The only way to ensure that the Global Gag Rule is a heinous policy that inflicts tremendous suffering on some of the world’s most vulnerable people.
-The current administration’s vast expansion will only magnify that harm.
-Millions of people are being hurt by this cruel and counterproductive policy.
 Passing the language of the Global HER Act is a necessary step towards making American policy more effective, more rational, and more just.

 Global HER Act Details